 - You are waking frequently and having difficulties getting back to sleep.

-Sleep studies and professional sleep assessment can help determine what is going on internally while you sleep.
+Sleep studies and professional sleep assessments can help determine what is going on internally while you sleep.
 Your brain waves, blood pressure, heart rate, breathing rate, and oxygen levels are monitored during a sleep study.
-These help identify various sleep disorders, and also help determine if you have sleep apnea.
+These help identify various sleep disorders and also help determine if you have sleep apnea.

 Medications